peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EContext GetNontrapping();

-Not documented yet.
+Returns this context if it doesn't set traps, or a context without traps and with blank flags if it does, so that the resulting context does not cause trap exceptions to occur.
+This is not a general-purpose method; it is intended to support custom implementations of arithmetic operations.

 <b>Return Value:</b>

-Returns this context if it doesn't set traps, or a context without traps and with blank flags if it does.
-This is not a general-purpose method; it is intended to support custom implementations of arithmetic operations.
+This context if it doesn't set traps, or a context without traps and with blank flags if it does.

 <a id="ToString"></a>
 ### ToString